KaikunXu/piopls/README.md

 The algorithmic foundation of `piopls` is deeply inspired by the excellent R package [`ropls`](https://bioconductor.org/packages/ropls/).

 > **Note:** Portions of this codebase, including code refactoring and documentation, were refined with the assistance of Gemini 3.1 Pro.
-All AI-assisted contributions have been strictly reviewed and tested by the human author to ensure scientific accuracy and code quality.
+All AI-assisted contributions have been strictly reviewed by the human author to ensure scientific accuracy and code quality.

 ## Contributing